100 Days of School Project

 - Set the collage aside to dry completely.

 - Once the collage has dried, look over it with your child and discuss the last 100 days of school.
 Ask him to describe what specific items in the collage mean to him.
 Did he include the hardest spelling test of the year, or a quiz he aced?
-Reflecting on his past achievements and hurdles will help your child develop his sense of self and grow as a person and student.
+Reflecting on his past achievements and the hurdles he has overcome will help your child develop his sense of self as he experiences both personal and academic growth.